Towards designing robust coupled networks: Methods

 \subsubsection{The Degree Distribution}

 The networks A and B are characterized by their degree distributions, $P_A(k)$ and $P_B(k)$, which are not necessarily the same.
 The developed formalism applies to any arbitrary degree distribution.
 We start by first splitting the degree distribution into two parts, the component corresponding to the low-degree dependent nodes, $P_{xD}(k)$, and the component corresponding to the high-degree autonomous ones, $P_{xI}(k)$.
-To accomplish this, one must determine two parameters, $k_{xm}$ and $f_{xm}$, from the relations
+To accomplish this, one must determine two parameters, the maximum degree of dependent nodes, $k_{xm}$, and the fraction of nodes with degree $k_{xm}$ that are coupled with the other network, $f_{xm}$.
+These two parameters can be obtained from the relations,

 and